CuihaiYou/gragrassland-growth-peak-code/README.md

 # Grassland Growth Peak Code

 ## Overview
-This repository contains the data analysis code used in the article **"Decadal drought disrupts global increase in grassland growth peaks"**.
+This repository contains the data analysis code used in the article **"Decadal trends in global grassland growth peaks and their drivers since the 1980s"**.

 The scripts cover the following analyses:
 - **Partial correlation analysis** to examine relationships between key environmental variables.